AustinWise/ServerConfig/dns/README.md

 The goal of the DNS container is to provide:

-* Authoritiative DNS server for ervice discovery for other containers.
+* Authoritative DNS server for service discovery for other containers.
 * Forwarding DNS resolver for all devices on the network.
 * Update dynamic DNS record (not strictly related)